After working in radio and television news for four years, Verified News Network (VNN) Founder Brittany Harlow knew

 Later that year, the network joined forces with its first news affiliate, The Frontier.
 The non-profit news organization has a proven track record of dependable, hard-hitting investigative journalism.
 Three additional Oklahoma news affiliates have joined the network since then, and VNN is in the process of adding additional independent organizations in other VNN states.

 VNN launched the new VNN app in 2021.
 We believe better treatment for journalists and other content contributors will result in better news and information for everyone.
 That’s why revenue sharing and collaboration initiatives play big roles in our new tech.

 But, of course, VNN’s new app isn’t just for journalists and affiliates.
-Users can register as citizens, experts and officials.
+Collaborators can register as citizens, experts and officials.
 Citizens do not have to meet any additional verification requirements.
 Experts and officials do.

-Once registered, users can upload news stories, like new stories and leave comments on stories.
+Once registered, collaborators can upload news stories, “like” new stories and leave comments on stories.
 They can also customize their news content preferences by topic and location and personalize their profile.

 It is our mission to increase stories from diverse viewpoints, including those of minorities, women and youth.